saltstack/salt/doc/topics/packaging/index.rst

 Testing the packages
 ====================

-If you want to test your built pacakges, or any other collection of salt packages post 3006.0, follow :ref:`this guide <pkging-testing>`
+If you want to test your built packages, or any other collection of salt packages post 3006.0, follow :ref:`this guide <pkging-testing>`

 .. toctree::